 This type of plug valve design uses a half plug.
-This design helps in applications requiring a higher seating force with minimal friction from open to closed position.
-Improved shut off capabilities is the main feature of the the torque seated valves.
+This design helps in applications requiring a higher seating force with minimal friction from the open to the closed position.
+Improved shut-off capabilities are the main feature of the torque seated valves.
 Eccentric plug valves find application in a wide range of flow control and isolation services.
 Some of the typical applications of eccentric plug valves are clean and dirty water, sewage, sludge and slurries, air, and other services.

 Expanding Plug Valve

 Expanding plug valves are complex in design.
 They use multiple components allowing the plug valve to expand mechanically and give it a true double block and bleed function in one valve.
-This types of plug valves uses a mechanism that rotates between the open and closed position and protects both seals from the flow path.
-The body and seals does not contact each other during rotation which avoids wear or abrasion to the seals.
+This type of plug valve uses a mechanism that rotates between the open and closed positions and protects both seals from the flow path.
+The body and seals do not contact each other during rotation which avoids wear or abrasion to the seals.
 For applications not requiring double isolation, expanding plug valves are often used to prevent product contamination.

 Plug Valve types by Pattern

-Based on patterns, plug valves are categorised as follows:
+Based on patterns, plug valves are categorized as follows:

 - Round opening- Full-bore round ports in both plug and body.

-- Standard opening where the area through the valve is less than the area of the standard pipe.
+- The standard opening where the area through the valve is less than the area of the standard pipe.

 - Multiport with three or more pipe connections.